 Upon project completion, all the major objectives outlined at the project outset were achieved on time and within budget, with zero downtime and at the desired quality of service (QoS).
 The modernized system also yielded the CSP lower operational risk, greater flexibility to implement new technologies over time (future-proofed), and significant cost reduction compared to the legacy system.

 Key benefits of the transformed system:

-Nearly all CSPs at some point face the daunting task of how to handle technology transitions without overburdening their internal resources, impacting service continuity and experiencing cost unknowns.
-These challenges pose high risk to business operations and stakeholders, and require careful oversight by management to ensure favorable outcomes.
+Nearly all CSPs at some point face the daunting task of how to handle technology transitions without overburdening their internal resources, impacting service continuity, and experiencing cost unknowns.
+These challenges pose a high risk to business operations and stakeholders, and require careful oversight by management to ensure favorable outcomes.
 Fortunately, there are trusted partners that CSPs can rely on that bring years of experience and proven methodologies for tackling complex network transformation projects.

 Transitioning to new technology doesn’t have to be a headache.